Changes in the Application Code (C#)

 Figure 3.
 BLC extension levels

-You can use multilevel extensions to develop applications that extend the functionality of MYOB Advanced or other software based on MYOB Advanced Framework in multiple markets (that is, specified categories of potential client organizations).
+You can use multilevel extensions to develop applications that extend the functionality of MYOB Acumatica or other software based on MYOB Acumatica Framework in multiple markets (that is, specified categories of potential client organizations).
 You may have a base extension that contains the solution common to all markets as well as multiple market-specific extensions.
 Every market-specific solution is deployed along with the base extension.
 Moreover, you can later customize deployed extensions for the end user by using DAC and graph extensions.

 Note: When extensions can be deployed separately, the application developer should use multiple extension levels.
 Otherwise, we recommend using a single extension level.